The Top Ten Benefits Of Being A Digital Nomad In Asia

 I use a VPN Service for Internet security while on public & private networks, & to enable my AU Apps to work in the Philippines, e.g. Nine Now, Netflix, & Foxtel.
 I purchased a Black Friday deal for $79 for 29 months from Surfshark.

-Be aware of power outages when lines are being repaired & long-term visitors might consider a solar system or generator.
-In Tagum city, we can lose power on a Sunday for 8hrs, occasionally.
-If this happens, go to malls & co-working spaces with generators.
+Be aware of power outages when lines are being repaired & long-term visitors might consider solar or having a generator.
+In Tagum, we occasionally lose Sunday power.

 4. Islands, Beaches & Nature

-The 7000+ islands, beaches, & tropical nature is what draws many of the 5.45 million tourists to the Philippines annually.
-With places like Palawan, Boracay, Bohol, & Siargao Island to choose from, thereโs a lot of choice.
+The Philippines has 7000+ islands with beaches, & lush tropical nature which draws 5.45 million tourists to annually.
+With places like Palawan, Boracay, Bohol, & Siargao Island, there’s endless choices.

-“Siargao Island, the surfing capital of the Philippines with more than a dozen breaks like Jacking Horse (new), to Daku Island (mid), & Salvcation (exp) is my favourite.”
+“Siargao Island is the surfing capital of the Philippines with more than a dozen breaks like Jacking Horse, Daku Island, & Salvcation my favourite.”

-When I found Siargao in 2011, I was stoked thinking this is like Bali in the 70โs, you take a short pump-boat ride to a variety of powerful breaks.
-These days itโs busier with tourists, but well worth going for the waves & Island vibe.
+When I found Siargao in 2011, I was stoked it was like Bali in the 70’s, you take a short pump-boat ride to a variety of powerful breaks.
+These days it’s busier with tourists, but well worth going for the waves & island vibe.
 See Siargao Surf Guide.

 Tinuy-an Falls is probably the tallest & widest waterfall I have seen in the Philippines, go on a bamboo raft under the falls & if the season is wet, expect a lot of water.
 It’s a nice place for a day trip picnic or BBQ in a Kubo by the falls.